ericanafziger/tuxedo-css/README.md

 The download includes Tuxedo's:
 * SCSS files
 * JavaScript
-* An index.html as a starting point
+* And an index.html as a starting point
-* And several other example html pages

 ## License